mr-mustash/patrickcking.com/hugo/content/contact.md

 * SMS Text Message
 * Phone Calls

-Other forms of communication should be encrypted with my GPG public key ([0x2A590EC935F55DB1](https://keyserver.ubuntu.com/pks/lookup?search=0x2A590EC935F55DB1&fingerprint=on&op=index)) if you want our communication to remain encrypted.
+Other forms of communication should be encrypted with my GPG public key ([0x2A590EC935F55DB1](https://keyserver.ubuntu.com/pks/lookup?search=0x2A590EC935F55DB1&fingerprint=on&op=index)) if you want our communication to remain private.

 ---